-Israel’s population of more than 8 million is approximately 75% Jewish, 17% Muslim, 2% Christian and 1.5% Druze.
-The remainder are smaller religious minorities.
+Israel’s population of about nine million is approximately 75 per cent Jewish, 21 per cent Muslim, two per cent Christian and one per cent Druze.
+The remainder are smaller religious communities.
 Within the majority Jewish population there is a growing Messianic Jewish community, estimated to number approximately 20,000.
 Within the wider Christian communities, a large number of churches are officially registered, including Catholic (Roman, Armenian, Syrian, Chaldean and Greek Catholic, and Maronite), Eastern Orthodox (Greek and Syrian Orthodox), Oriental Orthodox (Armenian Apostolic) and Protestant (Anglican) traditions.
 Non-recognised churches may operate but cannot establish personal status courts.
 The Ethiopian Orthodox, Coptic Orthodox and Lutheran churches, together with the Convention of Evangelical Churches in Israel, have outstanding applications for full recognition.

 Israel ratified the International Covenant on Civil and Political Rights (ICCPR) on 3 October 1991.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 In ratifying the ICCPR, Israel reserved the right to apply religious laws for personal status matters.

 Messianic believers have at times faced social prejudice and harassment.
 Jewish people seeking to enter Israel under the Law of Return (Aliyah) often claim they have faced obstruction or discrimination if their Messianic beliefs have become known to the authorities.
 Within Arab Muslim communities, there is strong family and societal pressure against those who choose to leave Islam.
 In extreme cases those who leave Islam can face violent responses from family members.
 Recognised Christian communities have also faced societal pressure, including at the hands of ultra-Orthodox groups or radical Israeli settlers who have perpetrated campaigns of vandalism against church buildings in what are known as “price tag” attacks.
 Churches also experience difficulties in their relationships with the Israeli Government, sometimes due to the perceived pro-Palestinian stance of some churches.
 Tensions between the State of Israel and the recognised churches are often related to property disputes.
 In 2019 church leaders in Jerusalem condemned the disputed sale of church property to Jewish developers in the Jaffa Gate district as a deliberate attempt to weaken the Christian presence in Jerusalem.
-In February 2018 the Church of the Holy Sepulchre was closed in protest to crippling tax demands from the Jerusalem Municipality on properties owned by the churches.
 There is a long-standing dispute between the Holy See and Israel on the tax status of certain church assets.